virtmerlin/doc-bosh-intro/Readme.md

 2. **Day 2 Operations**:  BOSH lifecycle management makes keeping all of the Kubernetes deployments healthy easy.
     - **Maintain Health** Each VM or instance deployed by BOSH also deploys an agent that communicates health back to BOSH.
 In the event a KUBO node is unhealthy,  BOSH will automatically try to repair and or rebuild the affected node.
 This improves uptime.
     - **Increase Uptime** Each release job instance type can have multiple VMs or instances distributed across availability zones to ensure services provided are not affected by physical faults in a given availability zone.
 Availability zones are only supported on certain CPIs, such as the vSphere CPI where availability zones map to vCenter clusters.
-    - **Patching** Because BOSH uses versioned releases,  its trivial for an operator to upgrade the kubernetes KUBO release and apply it to all running deployments.
-BOSH will update each deployment and maintain state of each deployment  by use of (1) detaching persistent disks, (2) rebuilding the affected VMs or instances, and then (3) re-attaching persistent disks.
+    - **Patching** Because BOSH uses versioned releases,  its trivial for an operator to upgrade the Kubernetes KUBO release and apply it to all running deployments with little to no interruption of service.
+BOSH will update each deployment as well as maintain the state of each deployment by: (1) detaching persistent disks, (2) rebuilding the affected VMs or instances, and then (3) re-attaching persistent disks.

 ### Deploying BOSH